wavefrontHQ/docs/pages/doc/integrations.md

 You can install and uninstall dashboards from Featured and Data Collector integrations.

-<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view integrations, you must have [Integration Management permission](permissions_overview.html) to install and uninstall dashboards.
+<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view integrations, you must have [Integration Management permission](permissions_overview.html) to install and uninstall integration dashboards.
 If you do not have permission, buttons to perform these tasks are not visible.</div>

 1. Click **Integrations**.
 1. Click the integration tile.